emmy-aa/HC25-Emmy-Apaloo-Senior-Project/docs/proposal.md

 ## Main Features

-*Dietary Preferences & Allergies:* Include filters for vegan, gluten-free, halal, etc., ensuring everyone finds suitable options.
+*Dietary Preferences & Allergies:* Including filters for vegan, gluten-free, halal, etc., ensuring everyone finds suitable options.

 *Restaurant & Cuisine Categories:* Quick access to search by specific types like “Italian,” “Sushi,” “Street Food,” etc.

-*Ambiance Preview:* Offer a sneak peek of the atmosphere using photos and videos, helping users decide where to go.
+*Ambiance Preview:* Offering a sneak peek of the atmosphere using photos and videos, helping users decide where to go.

 *Customizable Food Maps:* An interactive map showing trending and recommended food spots, with filters for cuisine, mood, distance, and ratings.

-*User Reviews & Ratings:* Allow users to leave detailed reviews, rate food spots, and upload photos to build trust and community insights.
+*User Reviews & Ratings:* Allowing users to leave detailed reviews, rate food spots, and upload photos to build trust and community insights.

 ## Technologies I Might Use